Geology (GEOL) Courses

 GEOL 344 Coastal Geology (3) Systematic study of coastal processes and the structure and morphology of the world's coastlines.
 Topics include tectonic, oceanographic, biologic and anthropogenic influences, hazards, and current issues.
 Required weekend field trips.
 Pre: GEOL 111 or MARE 201 or GEOG 101 or instructor's consent.

-GEOL 352 Comparative Planetology (3) Study of the geology and geophysics of Earth-like planets and satellites in the solar system, with emphasis on understanding terrestrial geology in a border, astronomical context.
-Study of the atmosphere of solar system planets and satellites, and also the formation and evolution of the solar system and extra solar planetary systems.
-Pre: GEOL 111, ASTR 180.
-(Same as ASTR 352).
+GEOL 352 Comparative Planetology (3) Study of the geology and geophysics of Earth-like planets and satellites in the Solar System, with emphasis on understanding terrestrial geology in a border, astronomical context and applications to exoplanet research.
+Study of the atmospheres of Solar System planets and satellites, and also and also the formation and evolution of the Solar System and extrasolar planetary systems.
+Pre: GEOL 111, ASTR 180, PHYS 151, PHYS 170.
+(Same as ASTR 352)

 GEOL 360 Surface Water (3) Introduction to surface hydrology.
 Topics include streamflow hydraulics, flooding, soil moisture, evapotranspiration, and stream water quality.
 Introduction to measurement technique, quantitative descriptions of hydraulic phenomenon and practical applications.
 Pre: GEOL 111 and competence in algebra or instructor's consent.

-GEOL 370 Field Methods (3) (lec., lab) Familiarization with field instrumentation and techniques.
+GEOL 370 Field Methods (3) (lecture/lab) Familiarization with field instrumentation and techniques.
 The study of methods used to collect, graphically represent, and interpret geological field data.
 For the last third of the class, students choose between a post-semester geological mapping project in California, or a geologic mapping project in Hawaiʻi.
-Pre: GEOL 330 or instructor’s consent.
-(GenEd/IntReq: GCC)
+Pre: GEOL 330 or consent of instructor.
+(Attributes: ALEX, GCC)

 GEOL 431 Geology Of North America (3) Survey of the structure, stratigraphy, and tectonic evolution of the North American continent from Precambrian to recent.
 Pre: GEOL 112 or instructor's consent.